-Protecting, conserving, enhancing and restoring the Borough's environmental assets and green infrastructure for their contribution to health and well-being, environmental quality and climate change mitigation and adaptation, and ensuring that development protects and improves the quality of the water environment through the timely provision of foul water infrastructure and the use of sustainable drainage techniques 5.4.11 Natural resources are essential for economic growth and this natural capital needs to be maintained and enhanced to ensure future prosperity.
+Protecting, conserving, enhancing and restoring the Borough's environmental assets and green infrastructure for their contribution to health and well-being, environmental quality and climate change mitigation and adaptation, and ensuring that development protects and improves the quality of the water environment through the timely provision of foul water infrastructure and the use of sustainable drainage techniques

+5.4.11 Natural resources are essential for economic growth and this natural capital needs to be maintained and enhanced to ensure future prosperity.
 Environmental assets, such as the high quality landscape and heritage assets help to make the Borough an attractive place to live and invest, contribute to physical and mental health and well-being, and provide local character and distinctiveness.
 Enhancing and restoring green and blue infrastructure will also contribute to national and local targets to improve water quality and conserve biodiversity.

-Supporting a sub-regional approach to reducing and managing waste with neighbouring authorities, with provision in the Borough for a range of facilities for the reuse, recycling and recovery of value from waste and if necessary for the disposal of residual waste
+Seeking to manage an equivalent tonnage of waste to that arising, with provision in the Borough for a range of facilities for the reuse, recycling and recovery of value from waste and if necessary for the disposal of residual waste